-Students should also be aware that, if any repairs need to be carried out the service agents may not guarantee the security or retention of the data.
-For example, the contents of the device may be deleted, and the storage media reformatted.
+Students should also be aware that, in the event that any repairs need to be carried out the service agents may not guarantee the security or retention of the data.
+For example, the contents of the device may be deleted and the storage media reformatted.